 MCHC, an equal opportunity employer, is committed to ensuring children in Chester County start healthy, stay healthy, and succeed in school.
-MCHC is currently in need of applicants for the following position.

 Essential Duties and Responsibilities:

 -Provide parent education, using the Parents as Teachers curriculum, during regular home visits.

 -Assess family needs and work with Family Center Director to develop and implement individualized family education and service plans.

 -Assist the Family Center Director in implementing parent education and support groups.

 -Actively recruit families to participate in the Family Center and represent the Center at family focused community outreach events.

 -Complete all required documentation regarding home visits, group meetings, Family Center events, screening summaries, and other records required by the program, in a timely and comprehensive manner.

 -Attend local and out-of-state trainings as required by the funding source.